The alleged plot to kill the Saudi ambassador to the US does not fit with what is known about the supposed perpetrators

 Could the alleged plot be provocation by an outside agency seeking to start a conflict between Iran and its enemies?
 In that case, Arbabsiar is consciously misleading his interrogators or is being used by his cousin and his associates, who are working for this third party.
 If that was the case, how did Arbabsiar correctly identify a senior Quds officer whose identity is not widely known?

-Posted by Veterans Today on Oct 12 2011, With 0 Reads, Filed under Corruption, Editor, Foreign Relations, Government, Politics.
+Posted by GPD on October 12, 2011, With 3995 Reads Filed under Corruption, Foreign Policy, Government, Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.